Lhasa Apso Health Issues

 Lhasa Apsos are predisposed to several health conditions including kidney disease, cherry eye, luxating patella.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso benefits from care tailored to its physical and behavioral profile.
 Few breeds combine steady enthusiasm with the Lhasa Apso's distinctive character quite so effectively.

 Genetic Screening